Jake McCarthy Player Props: Diamondbacks vs. Phillies

 Jake McCarthy At The Plate

-- McCarthy is hitting .190 with two doubles, a triple, a home run and 10 walks.
+- McCarthy is batting .211 with two doubles, two triples, a home run and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.